Don’t you hate it when you’ve lined up for half an hour, and then someone ignores the line and just pushes in near the front -- and gets away with it!

 It seems pretty universal, that we hate it when we sacrifice to do the right thing, and then somebody else who selfishly does the wrong thing, gets away with it and gets the reward that we sacrificed for and maybe didn’t even get.

 In those days you paid labourers on the day they worked for you.
-So at the end of the day they lined up to get their pay.
+So at the end of the day they all lined up to get their pay.
 Much to the disgust and shock of those hired early in the day, the farmer gave them all the same pay.
 One day’s wages.
-They had worked hard all day, and some of these guys had just arrived at work an hour before the end.
+They had worked hard all day, but some of these guys had just arrived at work an hour before the end.

 Hardly fair eh.

-But, Jesus pointed out... didn’t the first guys hired agree to work for a denarius?
+But, Yeshua pointed out... didn’t the first guys hired agree to work for a denarius?
 They did.
 And that’s what they were paid.
 That’s fair right?
 One denarius for one day’s pay.
 As agreed.

 The other guys didn’t deserve a denarius because they didn’t do a full day’s pay.
 But the farmer was in a generous mood.
 It’s his money after all.
 If I was one of the guys who worked the whole day, why is it my business if he says to some other guy who only worked half a day, “look, I know you only worked half a day, but I’m feeling generous today, so here is a whole day’s wage anyway.”.